-Now, you will read an article and answer six questions.
-Look at Page 11.
-Read the article and answer questions 16 through 21.
+Now, you will read a story and answer six questions.
+Look at Page 9.
+Read the story and answer questions 16 through 21.
 For question 21, you must write your answer in the test book.
 For all the other questions, you must mark your answers on your answer sheet.
-You will have 13 minutes to read the article and answer the questions.
+You will have 13 minutes to read the story and answer the questions.
 When you come to the word STOP, do not turn the page.
 I will write the time on the board.
 You may begin.